Health care, security top US Democratic debate | DW | 27.06.2019

 The subject of health care has become a crucial point in the 2020 presidential election, especially after President Donald Trump took executive action to erode parts of his predecessor Barack Obama's expansion of health care access, popularly known as Obamacare.

-Trump also weighed in on Twitter with his considered insights on the debate.
+Trump also weighed in on Twitter, though his comments weren't rich in content.

 Read more: US women prepare for future without legal abortion